 Alternative 3 would have the greatest negative biological impact on deepwater coral habitat because it proposes to change the boundary of the Stetson-Miami Terrace CHAPC to allow deepwater trawlers to fish in depths deeper than the traditional fishery has operated.
-The Habitat and Coral Advisory Panels and deepwater researchers have concluded that the best scientific information indicates the deepwater coral ecosystem, north of the Miami Terrace starts at a depth of 400 meters and in some cases extends to the eastern boundary of the US EEZ.
-Alternative 3 would allow trawling and the use of all other damaging gear including bottom longlines, anchoring and grappling up to 6 miles seaward of the proposed Stetson-Miami Terrace CHAPC.
+The Habitat and Coral Advisory Panels and deepwater researchers have concluded that the best scientific information indicates the deepwater coral ecosystem, north of the Miami Terrace starts at a depth of 400 meters (1,312 ft.) and in some cases extends to the eastern boundary of the U.S. EEZ.
+Alternative 3 would allow trawling and the use of all other damaging gear including bottom longlines, anchoring and grappling up to 9 kilometers (6 mi.) seaward of the proposed Stetson-Miami Terrace CHAPC.
 This action would potentially have negative effects on the royal red shrimp populations as more areas would be accessible for fishing activities.
 There would be negative impacts on the coral and coral ecosystems in this area.